How to Create the Most Productive (and Happy) Internet Marketing Team

 A happy team is naturally more productive and creative than people who hate their jobs.
-What is the magic ingredient that makes some marketing teams more satisfied than others?
-Personalities come into play anytime a group of people works together, but many other elements relate to job satisfaction.
+What magic ingredient makes some marketing teams more satisfied than others?
+Personalities come into play anytime a group works together, but many other elements relate to job satisfaction.

-The costs of replacing a worker are as high as 60 percent of the employee’s annual salary, so figuring out ways of keeping them satisfied pays off in savings.
+The costs of replacing a worker are as high as 60 percent of the employee’s annual salary, so figuring out ways to satisfy them pays off in savings.
 You also can’t replace the training and on-the-job experience your current marketers already have.
 Keeping your team together is one way to enhance productivity.
 However, there are other things you can do to keep the team you have happy and thriving.
 Try these tips below for building a marketing team.

-Some people work best in a busy office setting, where they can easily bounce ideas off the person next to them.
+Some people work best in a busy office setting, where they can easily bounce ideas off the person beside them.
 Other people need space and quiet to create.
-Because your team is likely made up of a variety of personality types, offer different options so people can choose what works best for them.
+Because your team is likely comprised of various personality types, offer different options so people can choose what works best for them.
 One single mother might benefit from working remotely, while another mom might feel there are too many distractions at home and do better in an office setting.
-Give your marketing team options for where to work and even the hours they work.
+Give your marketing team options for where to work and even their work hours.

 Creative people tend to learn a lot from others.
 Widen the circle of networking opportunities for your marketing team.
 Send them to a conference or host a gathering for professionals in the area.
 Invite a special speaker and create opportunities for interaction.